-Measures Responsible Conducted Date Note Management's overall responsibilities Training employees and others by making them aware of the content of this guide Information for members and church visitors upon posting at the entrance to the church, on websites and social media about routines during church visits.
-Making a plan for hygiene measures and cleaning Establish dialogue with any employees, users or others who are at risk and who may need accommodations Sick people should participate in the services Information to employees, volunteer staff and users that sick people should stay at home, even in case of mild symptoms.
-Good hygiene Ensure that there is sufficient soap and paper towels available at all sink stations and toilets.
-Henge opp plakater om håndvaskrutiner og hostehygiene Wash hands frequently and thoroughly (use hand disinfection if necessary) Plan for cleaning including frequency and method Routines for reinforced cleaning in exposed areas that are affected frequently (door handles, stair rails, tabletops, etc.)

-Place alcohol-based disinfection where no hand washing facilities is available and on those places recommended in this guide.
-Reduced contact between persons Keep at least a minimum of one meter distance between people.
+Measures Responsible Conducted Date Note The overall responsibilities of Management Training employees and others by making them aware of the content of this guide Information for members and church visitors upon posting at the entrance to the church, on websites and social media about routines during church visits.
+Plan for hygiene measures and cleaning Establish dialogue with any employees, users or others who are at risk and who may need accommodations Sick people should not participate in the services Information to employees, volunteer staff and users that sick people should stay at home, even in case of mild symptoms.
+Good hygiene Ensure that there is enough soap and paper towels available at all sink stations and toilets.
+Henge opp plakater om håndvaskrutiner og hostehygiene Wash hands frequently and thoroughly (use hand disinfection if necessary) Plan for cleaning including frequency and method Routines for reinforced cleaning in exposed areas that are affected frequently (door handles, stair rails, tabletops, etc.) Place alcohol-based disinfection where no hand washing facilities is available and at places recommended in this guide.
+Contact between individuals is to be reduced Keep at least a minimum of one-meter distance between individuals.
 Establish routines and assign responsibility for the organising of seating, clearly marking which chairs, benches to be used.
 Plan to organize queue and ensure sufficient distance between participants at communion and more.
 Plan to ensure that there is recommended distance between people in common areas such as hallway, changing rooms, waiting rooms, toilets and the entrance of the premises.
 Procedures for marking on floors to ensure distance in areas where congestion may occur, if necessary.